Skip to main content

 9. Xylitol

 This common artificial sweetener is highly toxic to pets, causing their bodies to produce a rush of insulin that leads to low blood sugar.
 Unfortunately, even ingesting a small number of products containing xylitol may lead to liver failure or death.
-Check the ingredients list on your snacks, gum, soft drinks, and even your toothpaste to make sure your cat won’t be exposed.
+Check the ingredients list on your snacks, gum, soft drinks, and even your toothpaste to ensure your cat won’t be exposed.

 10. Yeast dough